 Are hard seltzers healthy?

-While it’s a stretch to call hard seltzers healthy, they are healthier than many alcoholic drinks given their low alcohol, sugar, and calorie contents.
+While it’s a stretch to call them healthy (though vitamin-infused hard seltzer exists), drinks like White Claw are healthier than many spiked beverages given their low alcohol, sugar, and calorie contents.
 In an article for GoodRx, Dr. Maria Robinson writes that while hard seltzers aren’t healthy — even small amounts of alcohol can be harmful — they may be a “better choice."